IBM/GetStartedJava/README.md

 ## 10. Create a Liberty Server Definition

 Get to servers view by clicking from the Menu bar at the top select `Window` -> `Show View` -> `Servers`.
-You will see the Server view hightlighted at the bottom of Eclipse platform.
+You will see the Server view highlighted at the bottom of Eclipse platform.

 ![](images/ProjectExplorerView.png)